minimalparts/SpeakersInVats/noise/README.md

 # Perturbation code

-The code in this folder applies some perturbation to a reference matrix and computes the effect of that perturbation on a representational similarity dataset (MEN, [Bruni et al](https://staff.fnwi.uva.nl/e.bruni/MEN.)).
+The code in this folder applies some perturbation to a reference matrix and computes the effect of that perturbation on a representational similarity dataset (MEN, [Bruni et al (2014)](https://staff.fnwi.uva.nl/e.bruni/MEN)).

 ## Run the code